saciestudio/courses-intro-portfolio-analysis/scripts/chapter4_script.md

 In the exercises, you will be requested to construct the efficient frontier, by running a for-loop over the set of possible return targets.
 Suppose the loop runs from l to u, and the lowest target is below the return of the minimum variance portfolio.
 Then, you will obtain as a result a parabole in which the lower segment consists of portfolios that are dominated by the portfolios in the upper segment.

+Then, as shown on the plot, only the upper segment of the parabole is the efficient frontier.

 ***

-Of course, only the upper segment of the parabole is then the efficient frontier
+The efficient frontier further depends on the constraints imposed on the portfolio weight constraints.
+By imposing more restrictive portfolio weights constraints, the efficient frontier shifts to the right.

 ***